dutchLuck/ping3/README.md

 By default "ping3" provides a (very much) cut down version of the capability provided by the standard computer system utility "ping".
 It does not provide any Internet Protocol version 6 (IPv6) capability.
-It currently provide only very limited summary statistics and doesn't provide congestion testing or pattern testing or alternate interface specification or multicast functionality.
+It currently provides only very limited summary statistics and doesn't provide congestion testing or pattern testing or alternate interface specification or multicast functionality.